DavidBert/OMDI_JO2024/docs/Introduction_git.md

-# Introduction to Git, GitLab and CI/CD
+# Introduction to Git and CI/CD

 ## Introduction:

 This practical session is designed for small groups of 2-3 people to work through together.
 It is very important that every member of the group runs the different commands in this practical session all shared with the same repository (we will see later what this means).
-During this project, you will learn if not already, how to use Git and GitLab to manage your code and to collaborate with your team.
+During this project, you will learn if not already, how to use Git and GitHub to manage your code and to collaborate with your team.
-You will also learn how to use GitLab Actions to deploy your code and to run tests.
+You will also learn how to use GitHub Actions to deploy your code and to run tests.
-This practical session is not a full Git and GitLab course, but rather a practical introduction to these tools providing you with the basic knowledge to be able to use them during this project.
+This practical session is not a full Git and GitHub course, but rather a practical introduction to these tools providing you with the basic knowledge to be able to use them during this project.
-If you want to learn more about Git and GitLab, you can refer to the [official documentation](https://docs.GitLab.com/en/get-started/quickstart/set-up-git).
+If you want to learn more about Git and GitHub, you can refer to the [official documentation](https://docs.GitHub.com/en/get-started/quickstart/set-up-git).

 ## Understanding Version Control